SS Drottningholm: Drottningholm

 On 8 January 1935 while Drottningholm was docking in fog at West 57th Street Pier in New York a steel cable fouled one of her propellers.
 Her return sailing was deferred from 12 to 15 January to allow time for her to be repaired in dry dock.

 In 1937 Drottningholm's hull was repainted white.

 Notable passengers

-In 1925 Greta Garbo and Mauritz Stiller sailed to the USA on Drottingholm, leaving Gothenburg on 26 June and arriving in New York 10 days later.
+In 1925 Greta Garbo and Mauritz Stiller sailed to the USA on Drottningholm, leaving Gothenburg on 26 June and arriving in New York 10 days later.

 On 30 December 1928 the newly-wed Count and Countess Bernadotte left New York for Gothenburg on Drottningholm.
 The couple returned to the USA on Drottningholm in June 1933.

 In 1932 Drottningholm took Swedish athletes home from the 1932 Summer Olympics in Los Angeles.

+In January 1939, Niels Bohr sailed to the USA on Drottningholm, carrying with him the news about the discovery of nuclear fission.